AMERICAN EXPRESS INVITES®

 Tim Hughes - British

-With over 15 years culinary experience and roles at Marco Pierre White’s Michelin-starred The Oak Room and alongside Mark Hix, Chef Director of Caprice Holdings, Tim Hughes oversees the food at some of London’s most prestigious restaurants, including The Ivy, J Sheeky and Sexy Fish.
-At the heart of Covent Garden Tim will celebrate British fine dining at its best.
+With over 15 years culinary experience and roles at Marco Pierre White’s Michelin-starred The Oak Room and alongside Mark Hix, Chef Director of Caprice Holdings, Tim Hughes oversees the food at some of London’s most prestigious restaurants, including The Ivy, J Sheekey and Scott’s.
+At the heart of Covent Garden Tim will celebrate seasonal British seafood at its best.

 Martin Morales - Peruvian